Microsoft Endpoint Manager: Autopilot – White Glove or Not? Part 5 – Third Party Options

 In this particular scenario we see it more geared towards the device being uploaded into the clients autopilot portal via a Microsoft cloud solution provider (CSP) (Note: More information on the Microsoft cloud solution provider (CSP) authorization can be found here) and then the device has been sent to the organization to complete the rest being left with the Autopilot profile deployment.

 But it can also be taken a step further where the deployment process can also be completed as well and then have options in which the company-ready device is ready to go out either to the organization or directly to the primary user at the organization.
-The diagram below in Figure 1.3 gives an idea about how that process would work.

 How does White Glove play a part in this decision making?